Ananya22112308/Library_System/README.md

 ---
 ## Description

-_LibSys_ is a Library Management System designed to efficiently manage customer information and library operations.
+_LibSys_ is a comprehensive and user-friendly library management system designed to efficiently manage customer information and library operations.
 It provides a range of functions to facilitate customer management and library operations seamlessly.

 ---
 ## Functionalities of the Library Management System